iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 The authors kindly shared their implementation of the paper’s methods and experiments, which formed the basis of our work.
 We started by reproducing the experiments related to image classification and we were pleased to find that we could recreate Figure 4 from the original publication easily.
-Some training parameters were not specified in the publication, in which case we used default values in the code base unless otherwise noted.
+Some training parameters were not specified in the publication, in which case we used default values in the code base, unless otherwise noted.
 However, upon closer examination of the implementation, we discovered multiple points that we believe could be improved in the implementation.

 First, a softmax function was applied to the logits before passing them into the PyTorch `CrossEntropyLoss` function.
-Since `CrossEntropyLoss` internally applies a softmax, this additional softmax acts as a smoothing function, hindering the model’s ability to predict sharp distributions and slowing down training, as it decreases the gradients.
+Since `CrossEntropyLoss` internally applies a softmax, this additional softmax acts as a smoothing function, hindering the model’s ability to predict sharp distributions and slowing down training, as it decreases the gradients, so we removed this call.
 Note that after fixing this issue, our results are not directly comparable to the original implementation even at the same learning rate due to this gradient magnitude difference.

-Training was done in two phases: first only the weight network is trained, while keeping the backbone frozen (even the layers that come after the weight network), which is referred to as pre-finetuning.
+Training was done in two phases: first only the weight network is trained, while keeping the backbone frozen (including the layers that come after the weight network - see our extension in the next section), which is referred to as pre-finetuning.
 Then the whole network is fine-tuned, which is simply referred to as fine-tuning.
 The fine-tuning step is different from what the authors have originally used, as in this step they kept the weight network frozen and only trained the backbone.
-We found no theoretical justification for this approach, and also found it to perform worse in practice, so we kept the weight network trainable during finetuning.
-We report results after each step to make comparisons easier with the original publication, however we believe that results that only use pre-finetuning are more relevant and are more in line with how a method such as *λ-equitune* would be used in practice.
-Especially when trying to achieve equivariance on a special task like medical segmentation, where typically only limited training samples are available, keeping the backbone network frozen and only training the weight network can seriously lower the risk of overfitting.
+We found no theoretical justification for this approach, and also found it to perform worse in practice, so we kept the weight network trainable also during finetuning.
+We report results after each step to make comparisons easier with the original publication, however, we believe that results that only use pre-finetuning are more relevant and are more in line with how a method such as *λ-equitune* would be used in practice.
+Especially when trying to achieve equivariance on a special task like medical segmentation, where typically only limited training samples are available, keeping the backbone network frozen and only training the weight network can lower the risk of overfitting.

 Our experiments show that removing the redundant softmax and adopting end-to-end finetuning significantly improve performance.
 With these changes, along with using a lower learning rate of $5e-8$ for better training stability, we